jsinger67/parol/docs/Tutorial.md

     groups that are called scanner states.
 And we then switch the current scanner state in our grammar.

 So we have to introduce a special scanner state `Expr` (for expression) here.
-Add these line right before the %% mark in `basic.par`.
+Please, add this line right before the `%%` mark in `basic.par`.

 ```ebnf
 %scanner Expr { %auto_newline_off }